Nick Buoniconti: Early life and family

-Nicholas Buoniconti graduated from Notre Dame, and was drafted by the American Football League's Patriots in the 13th round of the 1962 AFL draft.
+Buoniconti graduated from Notre Dame and was drafted by the American Football League's Patriots in the 13th round of the 1962 AFL draft.

 In 1985, his son Marc suffered a spinal cord injury making a tackle for The Citadel, rendering him a quadriplegic.
-Nick became the public face of the group that founded the Miami Project to Cure Paralysis, now one of the world's leading neurological research centers.
+Buoniconti became the public face of the group that founded the Miami Project to Cure Paralysis, now one of the world's leading neurological research centers.

-Nick was married twice, and had three children by his first marriage.
+Buoniconti was married twice and had three children by his first marriage.